Developing a Complete Safety Program for Your Organization

 SECOR is for small-sized businesses.
 Specifically SECOR is a program offered to smaller employers (having 10 or less employees) that allows them to reach Certificate of Recognition requirements, given their limited resources.
-(MECOR is a transitional program for medium sized businesses as they grow from a small to large employer – it is offered through ENFORM only).

 The development of a safety manual is the first step that shows you are serious about the health and safety of your workplace.
 A safety manual and COR/SECOR certification is a standard qualification to work.

 The requirements of COR/SECOR, and compliance with registries like ISNetworld®, Avetta, Browz, ComplyWorks and others can affect what needs to be written into your organization’s safety manual, and in-turn, your organizational safety program.
 The ideal outcome for a compliant safety program demonstrates that your organization’s workers are safer on the job-site via safety awareness, certification, and compliance.

 The safety industry has many governmental and private industry policies and regulations that your company should be aware of.
 These policies are OSHA and OHS approved.
 You can learn more by reading your:

 Provincial occupational health and safety act, code and regulations.